ArtiomNosov/BaseC/README.md

 # BaseC
-BaseC it is C Standard Library
+BaseC it is my standard library for C language

 At the moment there is a polymorphic container that can be specified as an array or a list and one datatype Int